SaturninTheAlien/pk2_greta/README.md

 but not vice versa (the hedgehog gift trap still works).
 * Enemy player transformed into friendly prototype by potion is no longer enemy ("Iv4n island 2/spyrooster", robohead transformed into rooster is no longer immune to the enemies), but not vice versa (for example, rooster player is still friendly after using a pig potion).

+* If there is a missing tileset or sprite prototype there will be a dialog window and the game will quit without “Segmentation fault”.

 # Plans:
 * Translate all the Finnish variable names and comments to English.